-- Back to School has distributed over 200,000 over the last 10 years - distributed 20,000 backpacks in 2013, to needy school children and helped to sponsor back to school festivals with food, fun, and games.
+- Back to School has distributed over 400,000 over the last 10 years - to needy school children and helped to sponsor back to school festivals with food, fun, and games.

 - Caretagious Christmas – we assisted over 100 families during the holidays to receive new toys, non-perishable foods, grocery store/shopping gift certificates, and financial donations.

 - Disaster Relief – in 2004, with the help of Operation Blessing, we allotted an excess of $1,500,000 for hurricane relief to Florida's hurricane victims.
 In 2005, we helped to replace approximately 25 mobile homes for hurricane victims who otherwise "fell through the cracks."
 We also helped to relocate victims of Hurricane Katrina to the Tampa area.
 We are on the ground with help immediately when disaster hits.

 - Awards and Notoriety – Recognized as one of the top 10 charities in the nation by Acton Institute's Samaritan Award Program and were recognized as a Top Five Finalist in the State of Florida for the FASTEN and Points of Light Competition.